Ivan Poddubny: Legacy

 There is a monument dedicated to Poddubny in his home village of Krasenivka.
-There is also the Ivan Piddubny Fund headed by Petro Dusheiko (former governor of Chornobai Raion).
+There is also the Ivan Poddubny Fund headed by Petro Dusheiko (former governor of Chornobai Raion).
 The Fund sponsors the annual festival of bogatyr strength which is conducted since 1998.
 The festival which gathers up to 10,000 people was visited once by a grandson and great grandson of Ivan Poddubny who arrived from Kazakhstan.